dtnorth/lockwood/README.md

 This repository contains the Terraform configuration to deploy a Flask application to AWS using ECS (Fargate).
 The setup includes:

+- **Multi step Dockerfile** to build the flask enabled image
+- **Github workflow** to automate the docker build and image deployment to ECR
 - **VPC with public and private subnets**
 - **ECS Cluster** for container orchestration
 - **ECR Repository** to store Docker images